 Vieni

-It’s now got genuine claims to be known equally as a food quarter… from the A-game ‘street food’ offerings at St. Paul’s Marketplace and Indian Brewery to a Michelin star and two wannabe stars, and a burgeoning list of decent ‘casual dining’ spots in between.
+It’s now got genuine claims to be known equally as a food quarter… from the A-game ‘street food’ offerings at St. Paul’s Marketplace and Indian Brewery to fine dining spots and a Michelin star, with a burgeoning list of decent ‘casual dining’ spots in between.

 Vieni dining room (from the bar!)

 Under the ‘Tutto Apposto’ moniker, chef/owner Angelina Adamo has established her reputation as a private chef and Vieni seems like the natural next step.
-Inspired by the colours, vibrancy and flavours of Sicily, it’s nestled into that next step of the Jewellery Quarter’s march towards its domination of the city’s upward culinary scene… the Goodsyard, with others primed to also take their place there this year.
+Inspired by the colours, vibrancy and flavours of Sicily, it’s nestled into that next step of the JQ’s march towards its domination of the city’s upward culinary scene… the Goodsyard, with others primed to also take their place in there over the coming year.

 Vieni menu